-Spring is here and while it’s great that the sun is finally out, if you suffer from hay fever then the spring isn’t always something to look forward to.
+Spring is almost here and while it’s fab that the sun will finally be out and we can go and meet a friend in the great outdoors, if you suffer from hay fever then the spring isn’t always something to look forward to.

 What is hay fever?